 - Combine the sweet marjoram, ylang ylang, mandarin, and lavender essential oils.

 - Combine 7 drops of this essential oil mixture with the almond oil.

 - Use it as a massage oil or add it to a warm bath.

 According to the National Cancer Institute, safety tests for essential oils have shown few risks or side effects when these oils are used as directed.
 The majority have been labeled GRAS (generally recognized as safe) by the U.S. Food and Drug Administration (FDA).

-Essential oils shouldn’t be ingested, only used for application on the skin (massage) or inhalation (aromatherapy).
+Essential oils shouldn’t be ingested, only used diluted in a carrier oil for application on the skin (massage) or inhalation (aromatherapy).